infiniflow/infinity/docs/references/pysdk_api_reference.md

 A non-empty string indicating the reranking methods to use:

 - `"rrf"`: [Reciprocal rank fusion](https://plg.uwaterloo.ca/~gvcormac/cormacksigir09-rrf.pdf)
   RRF is a method for combining multiple result sets with varying relevance indicators into a single result set.
 It requires no tuning, and the relevance indicators need not be related to achieve high-quality results.
-RRF is particularly useful when you are uncertain of the relative importance of each retrieval path.
+RRF is particularly useful when you are uncertain of the relative importance of each retrieval way.
   RRF uses the following formula to calculate the score for ranking each document:

   ```python